A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Hybrid Cascade Network

-Although the nonlinear fitting ability of FC-Net with more than two hidden layers is very strong, it often fall into over-fitting.
-Therefore, FC-Net is now rarely used in various vision tasks.
-In this work, we construct a simple FC-Net with only two hidden layers to recognize the shape of a 3D voxel model.
-In order to reduce parameters and calculations, the voxel inputs are first down sampled to $8*8*8$ at the equal intervals.
-Experiments in Sec.~\ref{sec:expe} show that considering SDF as input signal, the classification accuracy of FC-Net is satisfactory, whether it is used alone or in the first stage of the cascade classifier.
-Moreover, since the input data is down sampled to 8*8*8, the network is not only very small, but also very fast.
-The pass rate problem of FC-Net in cascade classifier will be discussed in detail in Sec.~\ref{subsec: cascade_strategy}.
+Although the nonlinear fitting ability of FC-Net with more than two hidden layers is very strong, it often leads to over-fitting and slow reference speed.
+We empirically find that a satisfactory classification accuracy can be achieved with a simple FC-Net consisting of only two hidden layers, whether it is used alone or in the first stage of the cascade classifier.
+Moreover, the voxel input of FC-Net only needs to be down-sampled to $8\!*\!8\!*\!8$ resolution at the equal intervals Thus, the FC-Net in the first stage of our cascade network not only is very small, but also can runs very fast.